SteveLowe/Advent2020/README.md

 # Advent of Code 2020

-My solutions to the [Advent of Code 2020](https://adventofcode.com/), writen while learning F#
+My solutions to the [Advent of Code 2020](https://adventofcode.com/), written while learning F#